veertuinc/anka-docs/content/en/docs/Getting Started/starting-and-accessing-your-vm.md

 To start the VM in headless mode: `sudo anka start {vmNameOrUUID}`

-> `sudo anka start -v {vmNameOrUUID}` will start the VM and launch the Anka Viewer window.
+> `sudo anka start --view {vmNameOrUUID}` will start the VM and launch the Anka Viewer window.

 ```shell
 ❯ anka start 11.0.0-beta5